Best Known For

 Answer questions and see how you rank against other players.Play Now

-Actor.
-Born Robert Preston Meservey on June 8, 1918, in Newton Highlands, Massachusetts.
-An actor with a long career in film and on stage, Robert Preston is best known for his portrayal of the charismatic huckster in The Music Man??a role he played on Broadway and in the film adaptation.
+Actor Robert Preston Meservey was born on June 8, 1918, in Newton Highlands, Massachusetts.
+An actor with a long career in film and on stage, Preston is best known for his portrayal of the charismatic huckster in The Music Man—a role he played on Broadway and in the film adaptation.
 He grew up in Los Angeles and started his acting career as a teenager.
-At only 16 years old, left school to join a traveling theater company.
+At only 16 years old, he left school to join a traveling theater company.

 In his later years, Preston appeared in a few television movies, including Finnegan Begin Again (1985) with Mary Tyler Moore.
 He died on March 21, 1987, in Santa Barbara, California.

 profile name: Robert Preston profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 America wouldn't be what it is today without Hollywood, and it certainly wouldn't be the same without its armed forces.
 Military veterans make the ultimate contribution to society—they put their lives on the line for their country.
 Since the nation's founding, the dedication and bravery of soldiers has been the a key pillar on which the United States stands.
 From Revolutionary War heroes to Vietnam veterans, here's a look at famous military veterans.